Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Experimental design

 \subsection{Research Questions}

-To address RQ1 ("\textbf{How well does PEFT perform on unit test generation?}"), we evaluate several different PEFT methods on unit test generation.
-We also compare the PEFT methods with full fine-tuning.
-Our study covers a wide range of language models for code of various sizes, spanning 350 million to 16 billion parameters.
-We assess the quality of the generated test cases produced by different PEFT methods by scoring against real-world human-written reference tests and evaluating the test cases' syntactic correctness.
-Further, we examine whether applying PEFT methods for unit test generation adversely affects the pre-trained models' code generation performance, also known as catastrophic forgetting \cite{French1999CatastrophicFI, Luo2023AnES}.
+To answer RQ1 (``\textbf{How well does PEFT perform on unit test generation?}''), we aim to evaluate several different PEFT methods on unit test generation.
+We also want to compare the PEFT methods with full fine-tuning.
+Thus, our study covers a wide range of language models for code of various sizes, spanning 350 million to 16 billion parameters.
+We assess the quality of the generated test cases by different PEFT methods by scoring against real-world human-written reference tests and evaluating the test cases' syntactic correctness, similarity to reference tests, passing rates, instruction and branch coverages, and mutation scores.
+Further, we examine whether applying PEFT methods for unit test generation adversely affects the pre-trained models' code generation performance, also known as catastrophic forgetting \citep{French1999CatastrophicFI, Luo2023AnES}.
+Organizations may use the same model to generate both code and unit tests within their integrated development environments (IDEs).
 This evaluation will help us understand if there are any trade-offs between applying fine-tuning and PEFT methods for unit test generation and maintaining performance on other code-related tasks.

-Regarding RQ2 ("\textbf{What is the relation between resource utilization and performance of PEFT in unit test generation?}"), we want to understand PEFT methods' performance gains in relation to their resource utilization and requirements.
-Thus, we analyze the efficiency of PEFT methods in terms of the computational resources they use and their impact on the performance outcomes in unit test generation.
+To answer RQ2 (``\textbf{What is the relation between resource utilization and performance of PEFT in unit test generation?}''), we analyze the efficiency of PEFT methods in terms of the computational resources they use and the performance they achieve in unit test generation.